viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 ## Determine the gripper's axes

-You need to figure out how the gripper's frame corresponds to its hardware.
+You need to identify how the gripper's frame corresponds to its hardware so that you can write code that creates your desired behavior.
 That is, you need to determine which axis points from the "wrist" to the end of the gripper, which axis lines up with the direction the jaws actuate, and, when the gripper is holding a cup, which axis passes vertically through the cup.

 All example code below assumes +Z points from the base of the gripper to the point where its jaws close, +Y points towards the ground when the gripper is holding a cup from the side, and the X axis is the axis along which the jaws close, following the [right-hand rule](https://en.wikipedia.org/wiki/Right-hand_rule).